Normal body mass index values. Body mass index: symptoms, types, causes, diagnostic methods

 Ideal weight calculation options

-For a long time, people have been trying to find a formula for calculating the ideal weight.
+For a long time people have been trying to find a formula for calculating their ideal weight.
 It should show the optimal weight of a person.
 At the same time, the measurement should be simple and fast.

-This calculation is most often used: 100 or 110 (for women) is subtracted from height in centimeters.
-The resulting figure is a subjective indicator and does not take into account either the type of physique, or age, or other features of the body.
+The most commonly used calculation is: 100 or 110 (for women) is subtracted from height in centimeters.
+The resulting figure is a subjective indicator and does not take into account body type, age, or other body features.

 How to Calculate Broca's Body Mass Index

-Broca's BMI was developed in the 19th century.
-The formula was created by a doctor from France Paul Broca, it is suitable for people with a height of 1.55 to 2 m.
+Broca's BMI was derived in the 19th century.
+The formula was created by a doctor from France, Paul Broca, and is suitable for people with a height of 1.55 to 2 m.
 The index takes into account 2 body types of a person.
 Here we can talk about the individual characteristics of a person.
 Everyone's body composition is different, the formula takes this factor into account.
 There is also a drawback: the Broca index does not show the degree of obesity.

 BMI according to Quetelet

-The question of how to calculate the body mass index arose in the 19th century from the Belgian scientist Adolf Quetelet.
+The question of how to calculate body mass index arose in the 19th century with the Belgian scientist Adolphe Quetelet.
 To understand what weight should be ideal for a particular person, he developed a special formula.
 How to calculate body mass index?
 Very simple.

-This formula is used by all doctors to determine the normal weight range for a particular person.
+This formula is used by all doctors to determine the normal weight range of a particular person.

 Calculation using the BMI formula

 The resulting coefficient shows that the weight of this person is within the normal range.
-The formula can be easily applied to everyone.
+The formula can be easily applied to anyone.

 BMI interpretation

-The result is deciphered using a special scale.
-It shows the intervals of the coefficients.
+The result obtained is deciphered using a special scale.
+It shows the odds intervals.

-An indicator less than 18.49 means a lack of mass.
+A reading of less than 18.49 means a lack of mass.
 If the resulting coefficient is less than 16, this is a critical weight deficit.
-The result obtained indicates possible violations in the body.
+The result obtained indicates possible disorders in the body.

 From 18.5 to 25 - the indicator is within the normal range.
 For most people, this is the optimal weight.

 From 30 to 35 - 1st degree of obesity.
-This indicator can be both in athletes and in overweight people.
+This indicator can occur both in athletes and in overweight people.

 From 35 to 40 - 2nd degree of obesity.
-There is overweight.
+I am overweight.
 Or the person whose BMI was calculated is an athlete with very developed muscles (bodybuilder).

 From 40 and more - obesity of the 3rd degree.
-Significantly overweight or muscular athlete.
+Significantly overweight or an athlete with developed muscles.

-Whatever the result, it must be remembered that the formula was created for mass research.
+Whatever the result, you need to remember that the formula was created for mass research.
 The result of the calculations is the body mass index.
-Everyone can calculate it (men or women will do it, it doesn’t matter).
-But the result obtained does not reflect the full picture.
+Anyone can calculate it (men or women will do it, it doesn’t matter).
+But the result does not reflect the full picture.

-If we take athletes as a standard and determine their body mass index (calculate), men will be surprised, because the results will show different degrees of obesity.
-The body weight of the athlete will be rather big.
+If you take athletes as a standard and determine their body mass index (calculate), men will be surprised, because the results obtained will show different degrees of obesity.
+The athlete's body weight will be rather large.
 All of them have developed muscles, which, with smaller volumes (compared to fat), weigh much more.

 BMI results

-The coefficient does not show the composition of the human body, but reflects only the general picture.
-How to calculate the body mass index to take into account the composition of the human body?
+The coefficient does not show the composition of the human body, but reflects only the overall picture.
+How to calculate body mass index to take into account the composition of a person’s body?
 It is necessary to use other research methods.

-BMI can be the same in completely different people, of different sex and age.
-They may have a different amount of fat and muscle from each other, while the indicators will be the same.
+BMI can be the same for completely different people of different genders and ages.
+They can have different amounts of fat and muscle, but the indicators will be the same.

 Other research methods

-To determine the body mass index more accurately, the formula should be more detailed and reflect all possible variables, primarily gender.
+To determine body mass index more accurately, the formula must be more detailed and reflect all possible variables, primarily gender.

-At home, in addition to BMI, you can estimate the size of the skin-fat fold in the abdomen.
-To do this, you need to pinch it with two fingers in the navel area.
-Thickness is measured with a special tool - a caliper.
-If not, then the thickness of the fold can be estimated visually.
-Normally, it should be about 2 cm.
-A complete examination with a caliper is carried out in 3-5 folds.
+At home, in addition to BMI, you can estimate the size of the skin-fat fold in the abdominal area.
+To do this, you need to pinch it in the navel area with two fingers.
+The thickness is measured with a special tool - a caliper.
+If it is not there, then the thickness of the fold can be assessed visually.
+Normally, it should be approximately 2 cm.
+A complete examination with a caliper is carried out along 3-5 folds.
 The results are evaluated using a special formula.

-Any measurement assumes the presence of an error.
-It is in all existing formulas, because they are created for mass use.
+Any measurement involves an error.
+It is present in all existing formulas, because they are created for mass use.

 Psychological assessment of BMI

-All experts recommend not using different indices to determine weight and appearance.
-If the reflection in the mirror pleases, and the measurements showed a deviation from the norm, then this will adversely affect mental health.
-Possible consequences are low self-esteem, depression, self-doubt.
+All experts recommend not using various indices to determine weight and appearance.
+If the reflection in the mirror is pleasing, but the measurements show a deviation from the norm, then this will negatively affect mental health.
+Possible consequences are low self-esteem, depression, lack of self-confidence.

 It is worth assessing your lifestyle yourself.
-If the daily diet includes healthy foods, and physical activity is not in last place, then your own BMI is the optimal value.
+If your daily diet includes healthy foods, and physical activity is not in last place, then your own BMI is the optimal value.

-One should always use an objective assessment when interpreting various tests that are designed to standardize all people.
+One should always use objective judgment when interpreting various tests that are designed to standardize all people.

 The same number on the scale can have different meanings.
 80 kg with a height of 190 cm is the norm.
 But the same 80 kg at 160 cm is already too much, especially for a woman.
-So it’s not enough to focus on kilograms alone.
-Ideally, you need to take into account the height, gender, age and lifestyle of a person.
+So focusing on kilograms alone is not enough.
+Ideally, a person's height, gender, age and lifestyle should be taken into account.
 In this regard, to determine the norm and pathologies, they use such a concept as BMI.

-BMI is short for body mass index.
-In English, it sounds like the Body Mass Index (BMI).
-This is a parameter that reflects the degree of correspondence between the weight and height of a person.
-It allows you to objectively assess whether he has extra pounds, whether he suffers from exhaustion, or whether everything is normal with him.
+BMI is an abbreviation for body mass index.
+In English it sounds like Body Mass Index (BMI).
+This is a parameter that reflects the degree to which a person’s weight and height correspond.
+Allows you to objectively assess whether he has extra pounds, whether he suffers from exhaustion, or whether everything is normal.
 Most often used in two cases.

-Secondly, BMI calculation is necessary in order to control your figure, correct it and, in case of deviation from the norm, take appropriate measures.
+Secondly, calculating BMI is necessary in order to control your figure, correct it and, if it deviates from the norm, take appropriate measures.

-Now the BMI formula is officially used, developed back in the middle of the 19th century by Adolf Quetelet, a sociologist and statistician from Belgium.
-It takes into account only two parameters - height and weight, which does not make it ideal for identifying extra or missing kilograms to the norm.
-Nevertheless, it has been used in medicine for many decades.
+Now the BMI formula is officially used, developed in the middle of the 19th century by Adolphe Quetelet, a sociologist and statistician from Belgium.
+It takes into account only two parameters - height and weight, which does not make it ideal for identifying excess or missing kilograms.
+And yet, for many decades it has been used in medicine.

 • m (weight) = 80 kg;